Alonso-del-Arte/chess/doc/Puzzles.md

 # Puzzles

-A puzzle is a chess position from a game in progress, in which the reader is asked to figure out the best next few moves for one side.
+A puzzle is a chess position from a game in progress, in which the reader is asked to figure out the best next few moves for one side (or the best next move in the case of checkmate-in-one puzzles).

 Almost all puzzles are designated as "White to play" or "Black to play."

 In many cases, a little context is provided by showing one move prior to the puzzle situation.
 Sometimes this might indicate that a special move, like